DaviGia/telestroke-backend/README.md

 ## Demo information

-The `docker-compose` is already setup to insert initial data to the database.
+The `docker-compose` is already setup to insert initial data to the database (just for demo purpose).
 The following table shows the available users:

 |Username|Password|
 |--|--|